Tidewater African Cultural Alliance

 About the Artist/Ensemble

-The Tidewater African Cultural Alliance (TACA) strives to connect the greater Tidewater area through community outreach; community service; educational programs; and cultural arts and events.
+The Tidewater African Cultural Alliance (TACA) strives to unite the greater Tidewater area through educational programs, cultural arts, and events.
 TACA moves to restore well-being and advance the status of Black people worldwide by addressing issues of equity and access in our global society.
 Our Vision is Solidarity through the celebration of the African Diaspora worldwide.

 Educational Program Description